Soay123/SilverSatPersonalDevWork/README.md

 - INA219 reports the average of 128 samples every 68.1 ms. (about 14 sps)
 - INA219 has an accuracy of .8 mA

+3. Regarding Vin of sample vs. VDD of QWIIC

+- As discussed below some type of circuit would be needed to step down the voltage, but not to regulate it to a fixed amout.
+- Easiest solution is probably to use diodes.

 ## Some reasoning about the electronics needed

 Read to the bottom